muritane/coordination-architecture/narrative_acceptance.md

 Narrative acceptance exists when:

-* success and failure are interpretive,
+- success and failure are interpretive,
-* criteria shift with explanation,
+- criteria shift post hoc,
-* consequences are deferred or re-described,
+- consequences are deferred or re-described,
-* refusal is morally discouraged but structurally possible,
+- refusal is socially discouraged but structurally available,
-* and cost is displaced or obscured.
+- cost is displaced or obscured.

 Constraint dissolves when acceptance ends.

 ---

-## How Narrative Acceptance Functions
+## How Narrative Acceptance Coordinates

 Narrative acceptance coordinates by:

-* aligning expectations without specifying metrics,
+- aligning expectations without specifying metrics,
-* enabling cooperation without binding commitment,
+- enabling cooperation without binding commitment,
-* preserving optionality by deferring settlement,
+- preserving optionality by deferring settlement,
-* smoothing over drift through reinterpretation.
+- smoothing drift through reinterpretation.

-It is effective where:
+It functions best when:

-* stakes are low,
+- stakes are low,
-* horizons are short,
+- horizons are short,
-* failure is recoverable,
+- failure is recoverable,
-* and ambiguity is tolerable.
+- ambiguity is tolerable.

 ---

 ## Why Narrative Acceptance Scales

-Narrative acceptance is powerful because it is:
+Narrative acceptance scales because it is:

-* low-cost (no formal infrastructure),
+- cheap (no infrastructure),
-* fast (no negotiation of metrics),
+- fast (no metric negotiation),
-* flexible (reinterpretation absorbs shocks),
+- flexible (reinterpretation absorbs shocks),
-* socially transmissible (stories propagate easily).
+- transmissible (stories propagate easily).

-This makes it the default coordination regime in:
+It is therefore common in:

-* early-stage groups,
+- early-stage groups,
-* social signaling environments,
+- informal leadership contexts,
-* identity-based communities,
+- identity-based coordination,
-* informal leadership contexts.
+- exploratory or pre-commitment phases.

 ---

 ## Absence of Failure Semantics

-Narrative acceptance has no built-in failure condition.
+Narrative acceptance contains **no intrinsic failure condition**.

 When outcomes diverge:

-* narratives are revised,
+- narratives are revised,
-* blame is reassigned,
+- blame is reassigned,
-* meaning is reinterpreted,
+- meaning is reframed,
-* or the story fragments.
+- or the story fragments.

-Because nothing *fails*, nothing signals redesign necessity.
+Because nothing fails structurally, nothing forces redesign.

-This enables prolonged drift.
+Drift accumulates silently.

 ---